EshraqAlmalki/Value/README.md

 # the API's
 - (fitness calculator)
-The required parameters for calculate the macros:
+The required parameters to calculate the macros:
 Age, Weight, Height, Active and The goal.

 - (Live fitness and health news)